randima-dilshani/TrackZen/README.md

 ✨ TrackZen is built using the MERN stack (MongoDB, Express.js, React, Node.js) with modern styling from Ant Design and animations powered by Framer Motion.
 Key features include:

-🧑‍💼 Role-based authentication (Admin & Employee)
+- 🧑‍💼 Role-based authentication (Admin & Employee)

-⏱️ Mark check-in and check-out with timestamps
+- ⏱️ Mark check-in and check-out with timestamps

-📅 View attendance logs (per employee)
+- 📅 View attendance logs (per employee)

-🗂️ Admin dashboard with attendance insights
+- 🗂️ Admin dashboard with attendance insights

-🔒 JWT-based session security
+- 🔒 JWT-based session security

-📡 Axios with token interceptor
+- 📡 Axios with token interceptor

-⚙️ Modular API design using Express
+- ⚙️ Modular API design using Express

-- ## 🛠️ Tech Stack

-Frontend	Backend	Database	UI & Animations	Utilities React + Vite	Node.js + Express	MongoDB	Ant Design, Framer Motion	Axios, JWT, React Router

 ---